mancjs/code-and-conquer/readme.md

     Each `defend` command uses 1 request.

-  3. `query` retrieves the state of the grid, or a specific cell to be queried.
+  3. `query` retrieves the state of the entire grid, or a specific cell.
 Each cell holds a state which shows:

     * The cell's current owner
     * The cell's current health